Optimally, 8-10% of your website visitors should transform into potential deals for your HVAC business – “leads”. Does your website do that?

 Maximizing conversions on your website is not about having a pretty background or fancy logo animations.
 The first step in creating an awesome HVAC website is understanding that the purpose of your website is to get as many visitors as possible to become leads (without being overly aggressive about it).
 How do you find that delicate balance?
-We’ll get to that but first:
+We’ll get to that, but first:

-You should have different types of marketing messages and design for different stages of the sales funnel.
+You should have different types of marketing messages and designs for different stages of the sales funnel.
 When a prospective client interacts with your website, don’t make it hard for them to find what they need to make a decision because if they need to make an effort, they won’t.

 We, the people, are spoiled like that, especially when it comes to a competitive market with little differentiation between providers – like HVAC services.
 So that is exactly what you should do – spoon-feed.

 Company websites are built to be informative, search engine index friendly, and representative of your business and its various services as a whole.
 Landing pages, on the other hand, are built for one main purpose: getting “visitors” to move down the sales funnel – contacting you to request a quote or to schedule an appointment.

 “So I need to turn my business website into a landing page to get more customers?”
 The answer is yes and no. You should actually have both.
 Your prospective clients come across your website at various stages in their journey to conversion.
 Every time they do, you need to serve them the right information to steer them along down the funnel and toward a deal.

 When it comes to landing pages, you have a lot of room for personalization and A/B testing.
 You can easily create dozens of landing pages aimed at different target audiences, and learn a lot from comparing how they perform.
 Not to mention marketing techniques like retargeting, traffic analytics for optimization, and other tools that meant to push leads down the funnel.